timeoutdigital/StreamHub-iOS-SDK/README.md

 Note: to run tests in Xcode 6, you will need to add `$(PLATFORM_DIR)/Developer/Library/Frameworks` to `FRAMEWORK_SEARCH_PATHS` in `Pods-test-XCTest+OHHTTPStubSuiteCleanUp` pod [[5]].

-You will also need `LFSTestConfig.plist` file from Livefyre which we can provide you.
+You will also need `LFSTestConfig.plist` file from Livefyre which we will provide upon request.

 ## Xcode Documentation